Zweih/qp/README.md

 - `--no-headers`: omit column headers in table output (useful for scripting)
 - `--full-timestamp`: display the full timestamp (date and time) of package update/build instead of just the date
-- `--no-progress`: force no progress bar outside of non-interactive environments
 - `--no-cache`: disable cache loading/saving and force fresh package data loading
 - `--regen-cache`: disable cache loading, force fresh package data loading, and save fresh cache
 - `--cache-only`: update cache only and nothing else. specify origin ('pacman', 'brew', 'deb', etc.) or all.